Eamonn Holmes addresses Ruth Langsford divorce for first time

 Since then, Langsford, who co-presented This Morning alongside Holmes from 2006 until their axeing in 2020, has shared an upbeat message to her fans, albeit one that did not mention the break-up.

-But Holmes directly mentioned the divorce while hosting his breakfast show on Tuesday (28 May).
+But Holmes directly mentioned the divorce while hosting his breakfast show earlier this week.

 He told viewers: “Just before we move on, we’d just like to thank people for your support for Ruth and I over the last few days as to the news of our separation.
 Your support for both of us is very much appreciated.”